History of Newfoundland and Labrador: Political collapse

 Baron Amulree, one of the three commissioners of the Newfoundland Royal Commission.
 Convened in 1933, the commission eventually recommended that the government be suspended for a period of time.

 The government was bankrupt.
 It had borrowed heavily to construct and maintain a trans-island railway and to finance the country's regiment in the World War.
 By 1933, the public debt was over $100 million compared to a nominal national income of about $30 million.
-Interest payments on the debt absorbed 63% of government revenue and the budget deficit was $3.5 million or over 10 percent of the island's GDP.
+Interest payments on the debt absorbed 63% of government revenue and the budget deficit was $3.5 million or over 10 per cent of the island's GDP.
 There was no more credit; a short-lived plan to sell Labrador to Canada fell through.
 The Richard Squires government was ineffective and when Squires was arrested for bribery in 1932 he fell from power.

 A royal commission under Lord Amulree examined the causes of the financial disaster and concluded: